sishuowang/Solutions_Manual_CME2006_MESA2014/Others/Preface.md

 <https://github.com/sishuowang/Solutions_Manual_CME2006_MESA2014/>
 or by e-mail [sishuowang{at}hotmail.ca](mailto:sishuowang@hotmail.ca).
 For citation, please refer to the GitHub repository.
 The solutions manual is distributed under CC-BY 4.0.
-I take full responsibility for any errors of the solutions.

 Needless to say, I particularly thank Ziheng for providing so many interesting problems and for his encouragement.
 I am also very grateful